i-RIC/solver_dev_manual/source/06/03/iric_geo_riversurvey_read_position.rst

 iric_geo_riversurvey_read_position
 ====================================

--  Reads the coordinates of the crosssection center point
+Reads the coordinates of the crosssection center point.

 Format (FORTRAN)
 ------------------